 - 1 Choose Modify > Chamfer. - 2 Select the polyline along the segment where you want to begin the chamfer. - 3 Select the polyline along the segment where you want to end the chamfer.

-Select the polyline along the (A) and (B) segments.
+Select the polyline along the (A)

 Result after chamfering.